anuraj2023/User-management-BE/README.md

 3. Configure the database:

-   - Create a PostgreSQL database.
+   - Create a Mongo DB.
    - Update the `config/db.config.js` file with your database connection details.

 4. Run the application: